19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (c) the Minister may give different directions in respect of different classes of members.

-(3) The aggregate of the following amounts which may be contributed by or for a person shall not, in any year, exceed such sum as the Minister may prescribe by regulations made under section 77(1):
+(3) Subject to subsection (3A), the aggregate of the following amounts which may be contributed by or for a person shall not, in any year, exceed such sum as the Minister may prescribe by regulations made under section 77(1):

 (a) the amount which that person may contribute voluntarily in that year under subsection (1)(a)(i);

 (b) the amount which may be contributed for that person in that year under subsection (1)(a)(ii) or (2)(a); and

 (c) such other amounts which may be contributed by or for that person in that year as the Minister may prescribe by regulations made under section 77(1).

+[Act 23 of 2012 wef 01/11/2012]

+(3A) Where any contribution or interest thereon is or may become due to the Board from any person, and the aggregate of the amounts referred to in subsection (3)(a), (b) and (c) which are contributed by or for that person in any year exceeds the sum referred to in subsection (3), the Board may, in accordance with any regulations made under section 77(1) —

+(a) retain the whole or any part of the excess contributions; and

+(b) set off the retained excess contributions against the contribution or interest that is or may become due to the Board from that person.

+[Act 23 of 2012 wef 01/11/2012]

 (4) Every amount voluntarily paid to the Fund on or after 1st January 2011, but before the date of commencement of section 5 of the Central Provident Fund (Amendment) Act 2011, by a person as a contribution for any other person (being a citizen or permanent resident of Singapore in respect of whom no contribution is required to be paid under this Act, or being a citizen or permanent resident of Singapore in respect of whom any contribution is required to be paid under this Act, but no contribution is required to be paid under this Act by the first-mentioned person) shall be deemed to be and always to have been validly paid, and no legal proceedings shall lie or be instituted or maintained in any court of law on account of or in respect of any such payment.